atelanuj/DevOps_notes/README.md

 kubectl cordon 'node_name'
 ```

-- This will cordon the node means this make the node unshedulable, But the pods which are already presnet on the node will not be evicted.
+- This will cordon the node means this make the node **unshedulable**, But the pods which are already presnet on the node will not be evicted.
 - **Taints** offer more granular control compared to cordoning

 ## Cluster Upgrade Process